Laurence Arribagé

 Laurence Arribagé (25 May 1970) is a French politician and communications advisor.

 She is a member of the Union for a Popular Movement party.
 She served as member of Parliament from 2014 to 2017.
 She is deputy mayor of Toulouse since 2014.
 She was also elected regional councilor of Midi-Pyrénées from 2010 to 2014.
 She was departmental secretary of the UMP federation then Les Républicains de la Haute-Garonne from 2011 to 2016.

 Biography

 Laurence Arribagé was born in Albi, France in 1970.
-She is married to Dominique Arribagé and has children.
+She is married to former footballer Dominique Arribagé and has children.
 She studied at Toulouse 1 University Capitole.
 For the 2017 legislative elections, she was standing in the third constituency of Haute-Garonne.
 She is a member of the national assembly's committee on cultural affairs and education.

-She was elected MP on June 1, 2014, Jean-Luc Moudenc becoming his deputy.
+She was elected MP on 1 June 2014, Jean-Luc Moudenc becoming her deputy.